Atharv-Shukla-987/Oshell/README.md

 ## Features
 1. exit : It is used to exit from the shell.
 2. cls : It is used to clear the shell
 3. gpd : Full form of gpd is "go to previous directory".
-As its name suggusts , it is used to go on previos directory at which user was
+As its name suggests , it is used to go on previos directory at which user was
 4. gd : Full form of gd is "go to directory".
-As its name sugests, it is used to go to  directory which user types just after it.
+As its name suggests, it is used to go to  directory which user types just after it.
 5. pwd : Full form of pwd is "print working directory", its function is same as its name.
 6. cat : It is used to view the content of a file.
 To view content of any file just type cat followed by the name of file.
 7. declare : It is used to declare shell variables.
 To declare any variable just type declare followed by variable name and then by its value.